 - Zenlytics: Looker-inspired experience with modern cloud-native stack

 As Self-Service Analytics experts, we support all above alternatives.
-All these tools don’t offer the same price levels like the tools that are exclusively for data visualization - even though the cost can highly vary, the cost breakdown tends to follow the same basic structure in those alternatives.
+All these tools don’t offer the same price levels like the tools that are exclusively for data visualization, even though the cost can highly vary, the cost breakdown tends to follow the same basic structure in those alternatives.

 The costs you save by choosing a semantic layer BI tool